portalinux-project/pl-rt/README.md

 # Build instructions

+**NOTICE: Unlike pl32lib-ng, pl-rt has a hard dependency on POSIX APIs, so it must be built with Cygwin or under WSL when targeting Windows**

 Currently, it imports the old POSIX shell-based pl32lib-ng build system, but I may bring back the Meson build system files.